iyersume/ml-projects/capstone/report.md

 egregious mistake of predicting negative counts (min value of about -200).

 Compared to the linear model, decision tree makes good predictions.
 Most of the points lie along the diagonal, but have considerable variability around that line.
 The test data points have higher variance than train, again an indicative of overfitting.

 Random forest and Gradient Boosted Trees show better performance than Decision Tree with lower variability around the diagonal line.
 The train and test performance is comparable in either case.
 The boosting method, however, also falls prey to predicting negative counts for low cardinality rentals.
 Considering this conspicuous inaccuracy, we can conclude that random forest is the best model for this problem among the four tried in this work.

+Comparing these results to the 'Mean Value benchmark' established earlier, it's clear that each model is doing better than a NULL model.
+Further, looking at the Kaggle leaderboard, Random Forest's RMSLE value of `0.3530` would figure in the top 10 rankings.
+The best value on the leaderboard is `0.33757` and the tenth finish value is `0.35784`.
+Thus we can say with high confidence that the RF model we built is a good predictor for this problem set.

 <!-- ()() -->
 ## V. Conclusion